Plant DetailShow Menu

 Description

-A single leaf appears in late November and persists until March taking advantage of the sunlight available in the winter months due to the barren canopy of the deciduous plants that grow around it.
+A single leaf appears in late November and persists until March taking advantage of the sunlight available in the winter months under the leafless canopy of deciduous trees.
 The leaves are uniquely pleated and pin-striped, with parallel alternating silvery-white and green stripes.
 In late May or early June, the flower stalk emerges carrying several delicate flowers with no fragrance or nectar to attract pollinators though sweat bees are thought to be pollinators.

 See this plant in the following landscape: